Cleaning Laboratory Glassware

 - Rinse thoroughly with tap water.

 - Rinse well with deionized (DI) water.

-- Return glassware to the appropriate storage location.
+- Once dry or baked in muffle furnace, return glassware to the appropriate storage location.

 Cleaning Bacterial Denitrifier Sample Vials